 How many sheets can these cross-cut shredders handle?

-Capacity ranges from about 5-6 sheets on a deskside unit like the MBM Destroyit 2265 or Formax FD 8206CC up to 300-400 sheets on an industrial machine like the Destroyit 5009.
-Office models such as the Formax FD 8602CC and 8704CC fall in the 30-45 sheet range.
+Capacity ranges from about 5-6 sheets on a deskside unit like the MBM Destroyit 2265, or about 17 on the Formax FD 8206CC, up to 300-400 sheets on an industrial machine like the Destroyit 5009.
+Office models such as the Formax FD 8602CC and 8704CC fall in the 30-45 sheet range, with the 90-sheet FD 8806CC above them.

 What is the difference between cross-cut, strip-cut, and micro-cut?